 The due date should be on the ILL slip attached to your book, but it can also be found on your ILL homepage under the items’ status.
 Our ability to borrow items via ILL is dependent on the good relationships we have with other libraries.
 Please return items punctually.

 Once a book is checked out to you, you will see the option to “renew” next to your item’s due date.
 We recommend renewing an item the week before it is due.
 It is up to the discretion of the lending library whether or not to approve your renewal request.
 Most lending libraries will not renew a book more than once.

 Books and articles are obtainable.
 Requests may also be made for thesis or conference papers, DVDs, or CDs, but the lending library may restrict use or not allow these materials to be sent.
 DVD and CD requests must be for educational purposes only.
+Books for classes that can be found in the bookroom will not be ordered.
 If you have an item you would like to request but are unsure if it is acceptable, please email us at email@example.com

 Articles will be delivered electronically.
 On your ILL page you will see an “Available to view” option as your request’s status.
 If you click on it, your article will automatically download.
 Articles are deleted from your account page after 30 days and 5 views.